Pool Of Light

 Renovation of a double-duplex brownstone, in Prospect Heights, Brooklyn.
 A 2-story extension was added to the rear, with an internal, open stair, for the lower duplex, to let as much light in as possible.
 The rear of the lower duplex, garden level ceiling, was raised to 10 feet, and continues as such through the addition, opening on a 2-level garden.

-This Brooklyn renovation features a central light shaft terminating in a windowed pantry, a glazed kitchen wall, and a new stair.
+This Ditmas Park, Brooklyn renovation, features a central light shaft, terminating in a windowed pantry, a glazed kitchen wall facing onto a deck, and a new stair.

 This apartment, in a landmarked, Art Deco building, in Park Slope, features a color palette inspired by the copper-wrapped storm drain, in the kitchen.
 This planning obstacle was transformed into an opportunity for a unique design feature of the apartment.